 That was me too.

-I had absolutely no clue about how to use the convection setting on my oven.
+I had absolutely no clue about how to use this setting on my oven.
 The only time I thought about it was when I was about to cook something but had no time to figure it out.

 Then one day I was watching one of my favourite cooks on Instagram, Pamela Salzman.
 She mentioned that if you’re going to use it, make sure to decrease the temperature of your oven by 25 degrees.